dreoporto/ptmlib/README.md

 *This code is brought to you by [Pendragon AI](https://www.pendragonai.com)*

-## ptmlib.time: Stopwatch
+## ptmlib.time.Stopwatch

 The `Stopwatch` class is used to measure the amount of time it takes to complete a long-running task.
 This can be helpful when evaluating different machine learning models.

-When `stop` is called, an audio prompt will alert you that the task has completed.
+When `stop()` is called, an audio prompt will alert you that the task has completed.
 This helps when you are time constrained and multi-tasking while your code is executing, for example when taking the [TensorFlow Developer Certificate](https://www.tensorflow.org/certificate) exam.

 ### Example: